FAQs about mold inspection & testing services

 Mold removal pricing starts at $59 for water damage and goes up from there.
 Mold testing is a little more expensive as the labor associated with sampling costs and gear is much higher than a simple test kit or examination kit.
 Expect to spend upwards of $680-$800 just for testing alone–not to mention the equipment costs that may be needed before you even get started!
 Contact your local mold inspection or mold testing professional for an estimate to be sure.

 Mold needs a damp environment to grow.
-When it dries out, the outer layer of cells shrivels up and die.
+When it dries out, the outer layer of cells shrivels up and dies.
 Without that moist environment, mold cannot fulfill its lifecycle by expressing its functions for reproduction and spreading.

 Mold investigators are typically considered experts in microbiology.
 Molds do not produce the same kind of spores and the quantity that other bugs generate in the air.
 Mold inspection is a tedious but necessary operation.
 In general, mold inspections involve the following three steps: